 Believe it or not, the Alexa you bought as a curio for your grandmother a couple of years ago is becoming far more powerful than most people anticipated since its introduction in November of 2014.
 The following statistics show the growing impact of voice search and smart speakers.
 For instance, 20% of all mobile queries are voice searches.
-In addition, 50% of all searches are expected to be voice searches by 2020.
-People are using voice search to find relevant content such as ordering food for delivery or finding a business location.
+In addition, experts are already predicting voice to account for 50% of all searches by 2020.
+People are often using voice for local searches such as ordering food for delivery or finding a business location.
 With improvements in voice recognition technology, smart search has become simpler and faster than regular search methods.
-Notwithstanding some of the rapid-fire texters out there, nearly all us talk faster than we can type.
+Notwithstanding some of the rapid-fire texters out there, nearly all of us talk faster than we can type.
 As a result, smart speakers like Google Home or Amazon’s Alexa have transformed from a novelty to a mainstream product.
 With nearly 40 million Americans using smart speakers in their daily life, companies will need to generate voice content as part of any brand awareness campaign.

 Therefore, in the coming year we should see more customized content that takes customer engagement to a whole new level.
 The maturation of technologies such as virtual assistants and smart speakers will transform the way people search, transact business, and interact with brands.
 For this reason, businesses will have to alter their digital marketing strategies to produce video and audio content that will continue to reach their target audiences in the coming years.